CIDARLAB/clotho3/clotho3-web/README.md

 - editor
     - replace internal HTML, not whole thing (closeable directive)
+    - ******* create button
+        - create also sets controller id so start editing
     - use "ID" not "UUID"
-    - add description and dependencies fields
-        - dependencies should query other functions
+    - dependencies field should query other functions
+    - use accordion for tests div
     - map BSON -> HTML5 data types
-    - create button
-        - typeahead searches schemas
-            - {"schema": "Schema", "name" : $viewValue}
-        - list some, and create button (which returns and sets controller id accordingly)
     - query for test args
         - show name, not uuid
         - Popver with whole JSON shown